Manulakavishka/E-Commerce-Application-For-HappyCart-Using-PHP/README.md

 Make sure to update the following configuration values in the .env or config.php:

--Database: DB_HOST, DB_NAME, DB_USER, DB_PASS
+- Database: DB_HOST, DB_NAME, DB_USER, DB_PASS
--Email Settings (optional): SMTP configuration for order confirmation emails -Payment Gateway (optional): API keys for payment processing -DB donwload from here folder call DB
+- Email Settings (optional): SMTP configuration for order confirmation emails
+- Payment Gateway (optional): API keys for payment processing
+- DB donwload from here folder call DB

 ## Usage

 ### Run the application:

--You can run the app using a local server like XAMPP, MAMP, or WAMP.
+- You can run the app using a local server like XAMPP, MAMP, or WAMP.
--Place the application files in the server’s htdocs or equivalent directory.
+- Place the application files in the server’s htdocs or equivalent directory.

 ### Access the application:

--Open a browser and navigate to http://localhost/happycart (or wherever your server hosts the app).
+- Open a browser and navigate to http://localhost/happycart (or wherever your server hosts the app).

 ### Admin Dashboard:

--Login to the admin area using the admin credentials.
+- Login to the admin area using the admin credentials.
--Customize products, manage users, and monitor orders from the dashboard.
+- Customize products, manage users, and monitor orders from the dashboard.

 ## Screenshots